Ohio Energy Choice: Compare Rates & Switch Suppliers 2026 - article hero image

 How to Switch Electric Suppliers in Ohio

 Switching takes five minutes.
-Seriously.
-I timed it once.
+I've timed it.

 How to Switch in Ohio